Karanum/gs2-randomiser2/README.md

 Navigate to this directory with the terminal/shell of your choice and run `npm install` to install dependencies.
 Next, acquire an unmodified ROM file of Golden Sun: The Lost Age and add this to the `randomiser/rom` directory and follow the instructions in the `readme.txt` file there.

 The application can then be run with `node app.js`.
-The application will be running on port 3000.
+The application will be running on port 3000 by default.

+After running the application for the first time, the file `config.json` will be generated in this directory.
+This can be used to change the default port, as well as configure HTTPS for the server which allows it to accept secure connections.